larmic/spring-boot-demos/spring-boot-mongodb/readme.md

-# MockMVC testing with Spring Boot and JUnit5
+# Spring Boot and MongoDB

 Simple example demonstrating how Spring Boot, MongoDB, Testcontainers and JUnit 5 can play together.